AnchorBlueTop/Personal-Machine-Learning-Model/README.md

 3. GAN (General Generative Adversarial Networks - Sharpen the Faces

 Keep in mind, each phase also contain additional steps that will further decrease loss values before we move onto another phase.
-However, once we move onto another phase, we cannot go back, or it's much better to use a backup save if the model collapses.
+However, once we move onto another phase, we cannot go back.
+This is why it is imperative to regurarly create backups after each step. especially if the model collapses.

 On average each phase takes about 30 hours to complete.